KIT-CMS/TauFakeFactors/README.md

 1. non closure correction depending on a specific variable
 2. DR to SR interpolation correction depending on a specific variable

-All information for the FF correction calculation step is defined in a configuration file in the `configs/` folder.
+All information for the FF correction calculation step is defined in a configuration file in the `configs/ANALYSIS/ERA/` folder using the `common_settings.yaml` and a more specific config file.
 Additional information is loaded from the used config in the previous FF calculation step (this is done automatically). \
 The FF correction config has the following parameters:

 * The expected input folder structure is workdir/WORKDIR_NAME/ERA/fake_factors/CHANNEL/* parameter | type | description
     ---|---|---
-    `workdir_name` | `string` | the name of the work directory for which the corrections should be calculated (normally the same as in the FF calculation step)
-    `era` | `string` | data taking era ("2018, "2017", "2016preVFP", "2016postVFP")
     `channel` | `string` | tau pair decay channels ("et", "mt", "tt")

 * In `target_processes` the processes for which FF corrections should be calculated (normally for QCD, Wjets, ttbar) are defined. \
   Each target process needs some specifications:
     parameter | type | description
     ---|---|---
-    `non_closure` | `dict` | one or two non closure corrections can be specified indicated by the variable the correction should be calculated for (e.g. `leading_lep_pt`), if more than one correction is specified, `leading_lep_pt` should come first (due to code specifics) because the second corrections is calculated with the first already applied
+    `non_closure` | `dict` | one or two non closure corrections can be specified indicated by the variable the correction should be calculated for (e.g. `pt_1`), also more than one closure correction are allowed and are calculated while already applying the correction that were already measured
     `DR_SR` | `dict` | this correction should be specified only once per process in `target_processes`

   Each correction has following specifications:
     parameter | type | description
     ---|---|---
-    `var_dependence` | `string` | variable the FF correction measurement should depend on (e.g. `"pt_1"` for "leading_lep_pt")
+    `var_dependence` | `string` | variable the FF correction measurement should depend on (e.g. `"pt_1"`)
     `var_bins` | `list` | bin edges for the variable specified in `var_dependence`
     `SRlike_cuts` | `dict` | event selections for the signal-like region of the target process that should be replaced compared to the selection used in the previous FF calculation step
     `ARlike_cuts` | `dict` | event selections for the application-like region of the target process that should be replaced compared to the selection used in the previous FF calculation step